ton-blockchain/liquid-staking-contract/docs/controller.md

 Validator deploys controller.

-Controller address depends on `[validator, pool, stopcock, approver]`.
+Controller address depends on `[validator, pool, halter, approver]`.
 If any of these addresses changed (rotation of Governor for instance), validator need to deploy new controller (since old one will not pass address based authentication).

 `sudoer` by default is `addr_none`.